-- 2. If used, black clover may need to be collapsed to allow the new cone onto the thread seat.
+- If used, black clover may need to be collapsed to allow the new cone onto the thread seat.
 If the clover is too low on the thread tube, the new cone of thread may not be able to sit securely on the thread seat.
 If this is the case, move the clover up the thread tube and try again. - 3.
 If the thread is caught in the clover, pull up slightly on the clover to create a loop of thread that you can grab.
-Pull the thread up through the hole in the clover and free. - 4.
-Extend the thread tube $\frac{1}{2}$ to 1 inch above the cone.
-Neglecting to extend the thread tube $\frac{1}{2}$ to 1 inch above the cone could result in frequent thread breaks. - 5.
+Pull the thread up through and free of the hole in the clover. - 4.
+Extend the thread tube 1⁄2 to 1 inch above the cone.
+Neglecting to extend the thread tube 1⁄2 to 1 inch above the cone could result in frequent thread breaks. - 5.
 After placing the cone of thread on the machine, the old thread will be trapped on the inside and underneath the cone.
 From near the tube, pull the thread free and over the top of the new cone.